WolfgangErb/LC2Ditp/README.md

-# LS2Ditp
+# LC2Ditp
 Bivariate polynomial interpolation on the node points of Lissajous curves
 --------------------------------------------------------------------------------

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;<img src="img/testfun1.jpg" width="370"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;<img src="img/Lissajous2Da.jpg" width="350">

-Version: 0.2 (01.05.2016)
+Version: 0.3 (01.10.2017)

-Written by <a href="http://math.hawaii.edu/~erb/index.html"> Wolfgang Erb</a>
+Written by <a href="http://math.uni-luebeck.de/dencker/index.html"> Peter Dencker</a> and <a href="http://math.hawaii.edu/~erb/index.html"> Wolfgang Erb</a>

 Description
 -----------

-The package LS2Ditp contains a Matlab implementation for bivariate polynomial interpolation on the node points LS of degenerate and non-degenerate 2D-Lissajous curves.
+The package LC2Ditp contains a Matlab implementation for bivariate polynomial interpolation on general Lissajous-Chebyshev points.
-The description of the Lissajous curves, the point sets LS and the polynomial interpolation scheme is summarized in the survey article [3].
+The description of the point sets LC and the polynomial interpolation scheme is provided in the article [1].

 The main test file for interpolation is main_example.m

-For plotting 2D Lissajous curves and the LS points use plot_Lissajous.m
+For plotting 2D Lissajous curves and the LS points use plot_LC2D.m

 Citation and Credits
 --------------------

-The following people contributed to the development and the theory of this code:
+The theory for this code was developed by

-- Wolfgang Erb (Institute of Mathematics, University of Luebeck) in [1,2,3,5]
+- Peter Dencker (Institute of Mathematics, University of Luebeck)
-- Christian Kaethner (Institute of Medical Engineering, University of Luebeck) in [1,3]
-- Mandy Ahlborg (Institute of Medical Engineering, University of Luebeck) in [1,3]
-- Thorsten M. Buzug (Institute of Medical Engineering, University of Luebeck) in [1]
-- Peter Dencker (Institute of Mathematics, University of Luebeck) in [3,5]
+- Wolfgang Erb (Department of Mathematics, University of Hawaii at Manoa)

 For non-degenerate Lissajous curves, the theory and the interpolation scheme were developed in: